oracle/coherence-operator/docs/samples/coherence-deployments/multiple-clusters/README.md

       --set logCaptureEnabled=true \
       coherence/coherence
    ```

-1. Install second Coherence cluster `cluster-b`
+3. Install the second Coherence cluster, `cluster-b`

-   for each of the clusters, we only create 2 pods to save on resources.
+   For each cluster, create only two pods to save resources.

    ```bash
    $ helm install \